 Sparebanken Vest's score of 80 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Sparebanken Vest reported total carbon emissions of approximately 179,300 kg CO2e, comprising 10,500 kg CO2e from Scope 1, 125,400 kg CO2e from Scope 2, and 108,000 kg CO2e from Scope 3 emissions.
-This marks a significant reduction from 2023, where emissions totalled about 4,368,000 kg CO2e, with Scope 1 at 853,000 kg CO2e, Scope 2 at 5,368,000 kg CO2e, and Scope 3 at 4,362,000 kg CO2e.
-Sparebanken Vest has set ambitious climate commitments, including a target to reduce its own climate footprint by 50% by 2025, a goal that was already achieved in 2020.
-Additionally, the bank aims for a 55% reduction in emissions from 2017 levels by 2030.
-They are also committed to net-zero emissions by 2050, reflecting a long-term strategy to address climate change.
-The bank's initiatives include reducing Scope 1 and 2 emissions in line with the Science Based Targets initiative (SBTi) decarbonisation trajectory, aiming for a 10% reduction by 2030.
-Furthermore, they plan to decrease the carbon intensity of their portfolio by 42% by 2030.
-Overall, Sparebanken Vest demonstrates a proactive approach to managing and reducing its carbon emissions, aligning with industry standards and global climate goals.
+This marks a significant reduction from 2023, where emissions were recorded at about 5,368,000 kg CO2e for Scope 2 alone, alongside 853,000 kg CO2e for Scope 1 and 4,362,000 kg CO2e for Scope 3.
+The bank has set ambitious climate commitments, including a target to reduce its own climate footprint by 50% by 2025, a goal that was achieved ahead of schedule in 2020.
+Additionally, Sparebanken Vest aims for a 55% reduction in its climate emissions from 2017 levels by 2030.
+The bank is also committed to achieving net-zero emissions by 2050, with interim targets aligned with the Science Based Targets initiative (SBTi) for reducing Scope 1 and 2 emissions by 10% by 2030.
+Overall, Sparebanken Vest demonstrates a proactive approach to managing its carbon footprint, with a clear trajectory towards significant emissions reductions and long-term sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents